North Branch Correctional Institution: Security and safety

-Since the closure of the Maryland House of Correction in Jessup, Maryland, in 2007, NBCI has housed the most serious offenders within the state of Maryland, including death row inmates (before the death penalty sentences were commuted to life with out parole following Maryland's abolition of the death penalty).
+Since the closure of the Maryland House of Correction in Jessup, Maryland, in 2007, NBCI has housed the most serious offenders within the state of Maryland, including death row inmates (before the death penalty sentences were commuted to life without parole following Maryland's abolition of the death penalty).
 At the time of its construction, the NBCI was one of the most technologically advanced prisons in the world, and was the first of its kind in the United States.

 The prison was constructed using an "inverted fortress" style of building placement, with a master control tower sitting in the middle of a complex that is ringed with housing units and support structures.
 The control tower is designed for maximum oversight with minimal staffing, requiring only two officers to maintain the entire security system.
 It has an unobstructed view of the entire grounds, as well as a complete surveillance of every area accessed by inmates.
 Additionally, the tower has control over all security doors, cameras and even the flow of water into individual cells.
 Instead of one large cell block, the prison has separate housing blocks all zoned and protected so the movement of inmates is eased, reducing the risk of riots and violence.